Amber-Pittman/node-auth1-guided/LectureNotes.md

         * When information comes in, either that session object is going to be populated with actual session information (assuming the user passed a cookie in with a valid ID) or it will be a brand new session object that does not have valid session information in it until we populate it.

-        * The only thing that comes back is the session identifier.
+        * The only thing that comes back is the session identifier on the browser.
 It's encrypted in the cookie contents and is only accessible by the server that created it.

-    *
+    * Every request that comes in, the req object (session) is going to have a sub-object (sessionConfig) on it that we'll use to store information on.
+Then, when we end the request by doing a return (by calling .json, .send, or .end), that session information will be committed to our store - by default, that's just in memory.
+Then our session ID will be sent inside the cookie back to the browser.

+    * Now that we've got our session middleware initialized and we're using it, we're able to have sessions created for our users whenever a request comes in.

         ```
         // index.js